kamoteqv2/imgResCrop/README.md

 The resized and cropped images will be saved with the prefix resized_and_cropped_.

-Credit: This application was developed by KMQ Tech TV (https://www.youtube.com/@kamoteqv2), a Youtube channel dedicated to teaching and promoting Free DIY technology.
+***Credit***: This application was developed by KMQ Tech TV (https://www.youtube.com/@kamoteqv2), a Youtube channel dedicated to teaching and promoting Free DIY technology.